Functions

 .
 In this mode, BOSS performs a single iteration of the Bayesian optimization procedure and returns a recommendation for the next evaluation point.
 The user can evaluate the objective function manually, use the method augment_dataset!

-to add the result to the data, and call BOSS again for a new recommendation.
+to add the result to the data, and call bo!

 Utility Functions